Transforming Canada's researchers into innovation leaders and entrepreneurs.

 We look for the brightest minds and help them bridge the knowledge, skills and resource gap to bring their research to market.

 Building a resilient and prosperous economy

 Quebec is noticeably resourceful in terms of the number of graduate students and R&D funding.
 Despite the opportunities, the conversion rate of master’s, PhDs, and postdoc researchers into entrepreneurs is less than 1%.
 Researchers are under-served and have difficulties in finding jobs relevant to their academic expertise.

 “Bridging the gap between the lab and commercialization will allow researchers to pursue an entirely new path.
-Their scientific knowledge combined with the right support could see several innovations come to market that positively impact employment in the province.”
+Their scientific knowledge combined with the right support could see several innovations come to market that positively impacts employment in the province.”

 Xavier-Henri Hervé, Executive Director of District 3

 Laila is leading the Quebec Scientific Entrepreneurship program (QcSE) at District 3 Innovation Center.
 QcSE is an online lab-to-market program that helps PhDs, Post-Docs and Researchers to build world-changing tech companies derived from their academic research.

 Laila Benameur is the co-founder of Impactful Health R&D, a startup that develops active packaging solutions to prolong the shelf life of fresh fish.
 Laila completed a Ph.D. in nanoscience and nanotoxicology from Aix-Marseille University.
 Following her graduation, she worked as a teaching assistant and postdoctoral researcher at McGill University, as well as a scientific recruitment consultant in industry.